Lower Bounds for Shared-Memory Leader Election under Bounded Write Contention: Introduction

-These are the first non-trivial lower bounds on the time complexity of classic shared-memory leader election, although they assume restrictions on the algorithms.
-They are both matched asymptotically by the tournament-tree approach, as the algorithm of~\cite{AGTV} can be modified to be deterministic obstruction-free, by using two-processor obstruction-free leader election objects.
+This result provides essentially tight bounds on the complexity of shared-memory leader election, although under restrictions on the class of algorithms considered.
+They are both matched asymptotically by the tournament-tree approach: for instance, the algorithm of~\cite{AGTV} can be modified to be deterministic obstruction-free, by using two-processor obstruction-free leader election objects.
 This essentially shows that the tournament strategy is optimal for SWMR registers.
-The results will also apply to the case where algorithms may employ stronger two-processor read-modify-write primitives, such as two-processor test-and-set operations instead of reads and exclusive writes.
-Interestingly, the result holds for a \emph{weak} version of leader election, in which all processors may return \emph{lose} if they are in a \emph{contended} execution.
+The result holds for a \emph{weak} version of leader election, in which all processors may return \emph{lose} if they are in a \emph{contended} execution.
+In addition, we provide a straightforward generalization of the tournament tree to the case where the maximum register contention is $\kappa$-bounded, yielding a simple splitter-based algorithm for weak leader election, whose worst-case asymptotic step complexity is a matching $O(\log n / \log \kappa)$.
+This suggest that this contention-complexity trade-off is tight for this class of algorithms.